French Chocolate Mousse Cake

 • A little at a time, lightening the dense chocolate mixture with each addition of egg whites.

-• Be sure to work your spatula to the bottom of the bowl, where the denser chocolate will settle, bring it to the top to incorporate it into the whites
+• Be sure to work your spatula to the bottom of the bowl, where the denser chocolate will settle, and bring it to the top to incorporate it into the whites

 Egg whites being folded into chocolate mixture